michaelcgood/alfa-xacml-tutorial/README.md

 # Tutorial
-A basic demonstration using ALFA written by mark colleague named Mark.
+A basic demonstration of ALFA written by my colleague named Mark.